progwebtec/classes-module/content/classes/ws2025/m1/assignments/assignment_01.md

 We will define a new Requirement in Class (or, define one yourself).
 Write a Test.
 Implement it.
 Refactor.

+## Report
+You don't need to describe every step in your report, just things that were important to you, what worked, what didn't work, your learnings.

+Answer the following questions:

+- Which language did you use?
+- Which refactorings did you use/do?

 # Resources